matthewrsj/encap/README.md

 # encap

-Golang encapsulation exercise that demonsrates inheritance and encapsulation using interfaces and embedded objects.
+Golang encapsulation exercise that demonstrates inheritance and encapsulation using interfaces and embedded objects.